zhenjiao/openlocTest/loc/fr/articles/application-insights/app-insights-web-monitor-performance.md

 *Application Insights is in preview.*

 Make sure your application is performing well, and find out quickly about any failures.
-[Aperçus de l'application][start] will tell you about any performance issues and exceptions, and help you find and diagnose the root causes.
+[Application Insights][start] will tell you about any performance issues and exceptions, and help you find and diagnose the root causes.

 Application Insights can monitor ASP.NET web applications and WCF services, hosted on-premise or on virtual machines, as well as Microsoft Azure websites.